X-Men (1993 video game): Characters

 Nightcrawler: Uses a teleportation ability which can skip many areas or transport a secondary character.

 Other X-Men such as Storm, Rogue, Iceman, and Archangel can be called upon for support.
 Jean Grey also appears as support to pick up characters who fall.
 Sauron can be seen as cameo at the near end of first level, ironically helping the player inflight.
 There are several levels, most having boss fights with familiar X-Men villains.

 Soundtrack

-All of the music in the game was composed by Fletcher Beasley using the G.E.M.S. system (Genesis Emulation Music Software), which could communicate with the Yamaha 2612 FM synthesizer chip on the Sega Genesis and could be used to directly play back the sounds through the Genesis.
+All of the music in the game was composed by Fletcher Beasley using the G.E.M.S. system (Genesis Editor for Music and Sound Effects), which could communicate with the Yamaha 2612 FM synthesizer chip on the Sega Genesis and could be used to directly play back the sounds through the Genesis.

 Reception

+The game sold over a million copies.

 In 2011, IGN named the game in its "Fifteen Really, Really, Really Hard Games" list, citing "unfairly placed enemies, ridiculously annoying jumps and near-impossible-to-beat bosses", as well as the need to lightly press the Genesis' reset button in "Mojo's Crunch".
+The requirement to reset effectively means the game cannot be completed on a Genesis Nomad.
+Power Unlimited gave X-Men a score of 82% writing: "X-Men for the Megadrive is a platform game with an original approach.
+It's basically a platform, tactics, fighting and strategy game all in one.
+The game is therefore extremely extensive and varied.
+A true must for superhero fans."

 The game was ranked number 7 on GameTrailers' "Top 10 X-Men Games" list.